180D-FW-2023/Team7/README.md

 # SmartShelves

 A shelf with an openCV based camera system to monitor respective quantities of products in containers.
-Also incorporates environmental monitoring for products sensitive to light, temperature, or humidity.
+Incorporates environmental monitoring for products sensitive to light, temperature, or humidity.
+The shelf information is aggregated in a web interface for ease of use and is also displayed on a screen.

 # Repository Organization